Sunday-Okey/Data_Wrangling_Project/README.md

 Project Steps Overview
-Your tasks in this project are as follows:
+Tasks in this project are as follows:

-Step 1: Gathering data
+Step 1: Gathering data from varieties of sources

 Step 2: Assessing data